alextargov/Cross-It-Out/README.md

 X-it-out is a simple JavaScript single-page application that helps users to manage their daily chores and tasks.
 The user chooses his tasks priority.
 Based on them the user gains or loses points.
-That stimulates him to accomplish his duties in time.
-Doing so he would be more productive and better organized.
+That stimulates him to accomplish his duties in time.By doing so he would be more productive and better organized.
 In order to be more helpful, we implemented some algorithms - sorting tasks either by name or by due date, searching by name or selected date.
 We think that functionalities